uksrc/caomdev/README.md

 - [Torkeep - API access to database](https://github.com/opencadc/caom2db/tree/main/torkeep)

-## Using
+## Deploying
 1. Install self-signed certificates
-	- RootCA.crt in browser and command line
+	- RootCA.crt in browser and command line.
+See [Ubuntu example](https://ubuntu.com/server/docs/install-a-root-ca-certificate-in-the-trust-store) and [Firefox example](https://docs.vmware.com/en/VMware-Adapter-for-SAP-Landscape-Management/2.1.0/Installation-and-Administration-Guide-for-VLA-Administrators/GUID-0CED691F-79D3-43A4-B90D-CD97650C13A0.html) for linux reference.
 	- Domain for this is https://src-data-repo.co.uk
-	- Can be changed but you'll have to create your own, repeat 1 above, update the nginx.conf and replace the rootCA.crt in each service's config folder (so they can trust each other).
+	- Can be changed but you'll have to create your own certificate & root authority, repeat 1 above, update the nginx.conf and replace the rootCA.crt in each service's config folder (so they can trust each other).
 <br>
 <br>
 2. Install Docker (& docker-compose)